oviserv/wifi_eap-tls/docs/develop.md

 ## Freeradius in debug mode
-To start Freeradius in debug mode (radiusd -X) uncomment the debug environment variable in the .env file
+To start Freeradius in debug mode (radiusd -X) uncomment the debug environment variable in the .env file.
+Analyze the output on the following page: https://networkradius.com/freeradius-debugging/

 ## To start with a clean environment, execute the follow actions
 This cleans all data!
 Make backups first!